doniyorjon-k/viktorina-bot/replit.md

 ✓ Phone number validation and storage working properly ✓ Bot token updated to new token (July 15, 2025)
 ✓ Bot successfully running with new authentication
+✓ Added attractive invitation message for sharing with friends (July 15, 2025) ✓ Users now get a ready-to-share message template with quiz details

 ## Current Status